CU-BioKEM/user-guide/docs/source/index.rst

 =======================================
-The University of Colorado Boulder Biochemistry Department's Krios Electron Microscopy facility (BioKEM) offers single particle cryo-EM and cryo-ET of plunge-frozen samples using a Titan Krios G3i with a Gatan K3 Direct Detection Camera.
-You are likely looking for :doc:`/processing/how_to`.
+The University of Colorado Boulder Biochemistry Department's Krios Electron Microscopy facility (BioKEM) offers single particle cryo-EM and cryo-ET of plunge-frozen samples using a Titan Krios G3i with a Falcon4 Direct Detection Camera.

+**You are likely looking for :doc:`/processing/how_to`.**

 .. image:: images/schematic.png
    :width: 300